elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * This step is worth revisiting when tightening screws in [Part 2 Step 15](#part-2--step-15-tightening-all-screws).
 Be careful to use [right angle squares](parts-lists.md#tools).
 Slight imperfections in the angles can make the printer less accurate.
   * Lock-tight glue was not applied when screwing in the screws in case a mistake in assembly was made. //TODO: Check the screws after a few months of operation, and if any have come loose due to vibration, unscrew each, add a drop of glue and screw in again.
   * [Troubleshooting - Z Motors Binding Up](troubleshooting-issues.md#z-motors-binding-up)
-    * We had problems related to the ball screws and Z axis motors, and one of Modix's suggestions was to check that the ball screws did not fall all the way down to the bottom of the pillow bearings.
-If this happens, the bottom of the ball screw will cause additional friction, which can overpower the motors or just cause one of the ball screws to rotate less than the others, warping the bed angle and causing the motors to stop.
+    * If the Z motors are struggling to raise or lower the bed, several steps should be revisited, including this one.
+    * Check the bottom shaft of each ball screw.
+Make sure it does not sit all the way down; the base of the ball screws should not touch the base of the pillow bearings, or excess friction will result.
+    * Make sure that all pulleys and gears are well tightened and do not slip.
 <table>
   <tr>
     <td><a href=img/Step_1_10_Pictures_01_Parts.jpg><img src=img/Step_1_10_Pictures_01_Parts.jpg width=550px></a></td>